A working farm, not a resort.

 9essences FPC

-Chetna Farm is part of a larger initiative — 9essences Farmer Producer Company, a network of smallholder farmers across West Bengal growing heritage rice varieties (Kala Nunia, Tula Panji), millets, medicinal mushrooms, indigenous spices, honey, and yellow tea.
-The work at Chetna Farm feeds directly into that network.
+Chetna Farm is part of 9essences Farmer Producer Company — a network of farmers across North Bengal learning and practising natural and sustainable methods of farming.
+The work at the farm feeds directly into that network.